 It’s no secret that technology has transformed the way we work.
 From set desks with filing cabinets and cumbersome computers to lightweight laptops with an internet connection.
 The ability to work remotely has created vast benefits for businesses.
-Nowadays, many businesses are looking to complete office refurbishment work to turn their space into an agile working space.
+Nowadays, many businesses are looking to complete a comprehensive office design project to turn their space into an agile working space.
 But how is this really done?

 What are the Benefits of Agile Working?

 Without the need to create set desk spaces or private offices, businesses are increasingly opting for open-plan offices where staff are no longer bound to one set space.
 By providing more freedom both in and out of the office, businesses are seeing an improvement in cross-team collaboration and communication.
 In fact, the large majority of the office refurbishment work we complete involves creating open plan office areas.